slychief/ismir2018_tutorial/README.md

 ## Credits

+Some of the Tutorial slides of "Part_1_Convolutional_Neural_Networks.pdf" have been created by Jan Schlüter.

 The following helper Python libraries are used in these tutorials:

 * The [RP_extract](https://github.com/tuwien-musicir/rp_extract) feature extractor and content descriptors by Thomas Lidy and Alexander Schindler